RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	broad	network	access	refers	to	the	capability	of accessing	cloud	services	from	any	location	and	from	a	variety	of devices.
 This	would	be	similar	to	accessing	of	services	within	a traditional	data	center,	but	does	not	necessarily	pose	additional security	concerns	by	itself	in	the	way	that	multitenancy	can	expose potential	internal	attacks	from	other	compromised	systems.

 ### Question # 19 - Data	is	modified	from	its	original	form	by	an	application	or	user.
-Whichphase	of	the	cloud	secure	data	lifecycle	would	this	action	be	classified under?
+Which phase	of	the	cloud	secure	data	lifecycle	would	this	action	be	classified under?
 A.	Use
 B.	Share
 C.	Archive